h8d13/PSK---Python-Starter-Kit/README.md

 The interpreter path shows we have selected it ".venv" (name) "venv" (virtual envrionment).

+If you prefer the terminal because you're a pro.

+   a.
+Create a new project folder:
+      mkdir python_project

+   b.
+Move into your new folder:
+      cd python_project

+   c.
+Create a virtual environment:
+      python -m venv myvenv
+      # Then activate it
+      Windows:    myvenv\Scripts\activate
+      Mac/Linux:  source myvenv/bin/activate

 ## Explorer

 In your explorer you now have a .venv (the .env is something different for API keys).